 Fair Value Redemption Days

-2014 2013 or Liquidity Notice
+2 2015 2014 or Liquidity Notice

-Growth funds \$ 3,783,232 \$ 3,508,546 Daily One
+Growth funds \$ - \$ 3,783,232 Daily One

-Value funds 6,659,446 6,023,456 Daily One
+Value funds - 6,659,446 Daily One

-Strategic income funds 1,901,291 1,961,811 Daily One
+Strategic income funds - 1,901,291 Daily One

-Common Trust Funds: Investments in growth funds, value funds and strategic income funds total \$12,343,969 and \$11,493,813 at June 30, 2014 and 2013, respectively.
+Common trust funds: Investments in growth funds, value funds and strategic income funds total \$-0and \$12,343,969 at June 30, 2015 and 2014, respectively.
 These investments consist of various domestic equity and fixed income funds.
 The Foundation invests in these assets to achieve returns consistent with the adopted investment policies.
+During 2015, the Foundation liquidated it investment in the common trust funds.

-The following table summarizes the valuation techniques and significant unobservable inputs used for the Foundation's liabilities that are categorized within Level 3 of the fair value hierarchy as of June 30, 2014:
+The following table summarizes the valuation techniques and significant unobservable inputs used for the Foundation's liabilities that are categorized within Level 3 of the fair value hierarchy as of June 30, 2015:

-Fair Value at Fair Value at June 30, June 30, Valuation Unobservable Range of Inputs Investment Type 2014 2013 Techniques Input ^(b) (Weighted Average) Income Liability for agency transfers \$28,189,368 \$24,831,593 approach (c) Discount rate(a) 0% (0%)
+Investment Type Fair Value at June 30, 2015 Fair Value at June 30, 2014 Valuation Techniques Unobservable Input (b) Range of Inputs (Weighted Average) Income Liability for agency transfers \$ 28,971,520 \$ 28,189,368 approach (c) Discount rate (a) 0% (0%)

-- (a) Represents amounts used when the reporting entity has determined that market participants would take into account these returns when pricing the investments. - (b) Significant increases or decreases in any of the above unobservable inputs in isolation may result in a significantly lower or higher fair value measurement. - (c) Fair value of the asset/liability is the expected future cash inflows/outflows which is based on the fair value of the underlying investment assets and at this time management believes no discounts to the fair values is appropriate.
+(a) Represents amounts used when the reporting entity has determined that market participants would take into account these returns when pricing the investments.

+(b) Significant increases or decreases in any of the above unobservable inputs in isolation may result in a significantly lower or higher fair value measurement.

+(c) Fair value of the asset/ liability is the expected future cash inflows/ outflows which is based on the fair value of the underlying investment assets and at this time management believes no discounts to the fair values is appropriate.